Administrative Coordinator, Division of Student Success

 - Excellent attention to detail and high standards for quality of work.

-- Ability to take initiative where and when appropriate but also the confidence to know when consultation with the faculty member, Data & Operations Manager and colleagues is necessary.
+- Ability to take initiative where and when appropriate, but also the confidence to know when consultation with the Administrative Services Manager and other DSS colleagues is necessary.

 - Must have a flexible work schedule and be available morning and/or evening hours until 7:00 pm.
 The anticipated hours for the admin position are as follows:

 Suffolk University is an affirmative action, equal opportunity employer.
 The University is dedicated to the goal of building a diverse and inclusive faculty and staff that reflect the broad range of human experience who contribute to the robust exchange of ideas on campus, and who are committed to teaching and working in a diverse environment.
 We strongly encourage applications from groups historically marginalized or underrepresented because of race/color, gender, religious creed, disability, national origin, veteran status or LGBTQ status.
 Suffolk University is especially interested in candidates who, through their training, service and experience, will contribute to the diversity and excellence of the University community.